tomaskovarik271/PIPECD/README.md

     *   Users can view and edit their `display_name` and `avatar_url`.
     *   Profile data is stored in `user_profiles` table in Supabase.
     *   GraphQL `Query.me` and `Mutation.updateUserProfile` handle profile data.
-    *   Deal history now displays the `display_name` of the user who performed the action, leveraging updated RLS policies for `user_profiles` to allow authenticated reads.
+    *   Deal history now displays the `display_name` of the user who performed the action.
-*   Inngest event sending implemented for Person & Deal creation (simple logging handlers).
+*   **Inngest event-driven automation (ADR-008 Phase 1 Started):**
+    *   `crm/deal.assigned` events published from `dealService`.
+    *   `createDealAssignmentTask` Inngest function implemented to create a "Welcome & Review" system task (Activity) for the deal assignee.
+    *   `SYSTEM_USER_ID` established and used for attributing automated actions.
-*   Basic UI (Chakra UI) implemented for Auth and all core CRUD entities, including WFM-driven Deal Kanban.
+*   Basic UI (Chakra UI) implemented for Auth and all core CRUD entities, including WFM-driven Deal Kanban and display of assigned system tasks.
 *   Unit/Integration tests implemented for backend services (`lib/`).
 *   Basic E2E testing setup (Playwright) with login flow.
 *   Production deployment is live on Netlify.